flyryan/V1-SWP-CombinedDeployment/README.md

 3. When prompted:
    - Paste the Server & Workload Security script (press Ctrl+D when finished)
    - Paste the Vision One script (press Ctrl+D when finished)
-   - Review the parsed information
-   - Confirm if the information is correct

 4. The generator will create a combined installation script named `trend_combined_install.sh`